Activision bets on higher results with dual launch of Modern Warfare and Call of Duty: Mobile

 Modern Warfare debuts on October 25, during the company’s fourth fiscal quarter.
 The mobile game doesn’t have a launch date yet.
 I’ve played previews of both, and the quality level is high.
 I’m concerned about the realistic violence in Modern Warfare’s single-player campaign, but the mobile title is surprisingly fun.

-The Call of Duty: Mobile is in soft launch in Canada, and the early results are encouraging, said Coddy Johnson, president of Activision Blizzard, in a call with analysts.
+The Call of Duty: Mobile is in soft launch in Canada and Australia, and the early results are encouraging, said Coddy Johnson, president of Activision Blizzard, in a call with analysts.

 He called Modern Warfare’s campaign as “breathtaking,” and it will feature the “ultimate multiplayer playground” with modes that offer more than 100 players.
 It will also support cross-platform play.